heroiclabs/nakama-cpp/README.md

 * gRPC client
 * HTTP transport using C++ REST SDK
 * Websocket transport using C++ REST SDK
+* C API
+* Tests

+In the config you can also set whenever you need to build `nakama-cpp` as static, dynamic library or both version.

 ### Building for Windows